Yahweasel/nodejs-server-pages/README.md

 the web page to the client needs to wait for some processing.
 You may find Node's `util.promisify` extremely helpful (essentially mandatory) for this.

-NJSP pages may use all the features of Node.JS, including `require`.
+NJSP pages may use all the features of Node.JS, including `require` and `import`.
 Modules will be searched for in the NJSP installation directory, not the web server's document root.

 NJSP exposes a number of variables and functions for use in web pages: